saurabhnm/ExampleProject/README.md

 --Be able to write code that reads like English

-If you think you have this abilities, please go to the test page for your instructions.
+If you think you have these abilities, please go to the instructions.txt for your instructions.